faiface/par-lang/docs/src/processes/duality.md

   - If it’s `.item(value)`, we yield it to the consumer with `yield.item(value)`, then loop again.
     Re-binding of the rest of the list is not needed here, either.

-And so we see, duality combined with the `chan` expressions gives us a lot of expressivity.
+Duality combined with the `chan` expressions gives us a lot of expressivity.\
-Constructing lists generator-style is just one of the use-cases.
-Whenever it feels more appropriate to _become a value_ instead of constructing it out of parts, `chan` and duality come to the task!
+Constructing lists generator-style is just one of the use-cases.\
+Whenever it feels more appropriate to _become a value_ instead of constructing it from parts, `chan` and duality come to the task!